 There are many reasons why the particular CBD you’ve tried didn’t work.
 Maybe a quality issue, or could be the potency of CBD when compared to your Body Mass Index (BMI).
 But, one reason that we find is all too common is simply this; you may not have given the CBD you’ve been taking enough time to get into your body systems.

-You’ve probably heard a sales person at store say this to you but, what exactly does that mean?
+You’ve probably heard a salesperson at the store say this to you but, what exactly does that mean?
 More importantly – How long does it take for CBD oil to work?

-It is important to know that CBD is not a one size fits solution to every ailment.
+It is important to know that CBD is not a one-size-fits-all solution to every ailment.
 There is no predetermined time for CBD to start working for everybody either.
-The reasons behind that is due to numerous factors that affect how it works.
-Factors like the type of CBD you are using, how much you are dosing with and how you are using it.
+The reasons behind that are due to numerous factors, such as the type of CBD you are using, dosage and frequency of use, all play an important part in how CBD will affect your body.

 How Exactly Does CBD Work With the Body?